Legal Support Services

 |Hispanic or Latino||16|

-Students from other countries are interested in Legal Support, too.
+Legal Support appeals to people across the globe.
 About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Legal Support Services Majors Make?

 Data from the U.S. Department of Education shows that legal support services students who graduated in 2015-2017 with a master’s degree made a median starting salary of $46,700 per year.
 During this timeframe, most salaries fell between $42,800 (25th percentile) and $50,600 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a legal support degree.

 Average salaries range from $51,380 to $62,390 (25th to 75th percentile) for careers related to legal support.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.